Paeonia anomala L.

 Unlike most perennials, Peonies do not need to be dug up and divided as they grow and mature.

-The ideal time to plant Peony tubers is in the late fall before the first hard frost.
-Peonies do not respond well to being transplanted, so we recommend planting tubers, rather than transplanting an established plant.
+The ideal time to plant Peony tubers is late fall before the first hard frost.
+Unfortunately, peonies do not respond well to being transplanted, so we recommend planting tubers rather than transplanting an established plant.

 If your newly growing Peonies seem leggy or are starting to bend close to the ground, gently stake the plant stalk so it remains upright.

-Paeonia anomala is the widest-ranging species geographically.
-Its natural range is through the Ural mountains of Russia from the Arctic Circle into Mongolia and northern China and into other parts of Siberia.
+This species is the widest-ranging species geographically.
+Its natural range is through the Ural mountains of Russia from the Arctic Circle into Mongolia and northern China and other parts of Siberia.

 - Back to genus Paeonia